Heathmont College: Programs and subjects

-German Immersion Program
+German immersion program

 Heathmont College offers a comprehensive German program whereby students undertake not only a German language class but are taught two subjects in German.
-For example, in Year 7 students are taught Science and Humanities immersed in German.
+For example, in Year 7 students are taught science and humanities immersed in German.

 Sport

 The college offers various outdoor and indoor physical activities including: swimming and diving, athletics and cross-country skiing and competitions in badminton, basketball, netball, soccer, volleyball, tennis, table tennis, cricket, football, golf, and hockey.

 Excel program

 The Excel program has recently been introduced to the College to improve its academic outcomes.
 Students are selected on the basis of testing conducted at the College prior to the commencement of Year 7.
-This program supports and extends students in Mathematics and English through to Year 10.
-The recent, significant improvement in Naplan results are a result of the increase in academic rigour at the College.
+This program supports and extends students in mathematics and English through to Year 10.
+The recent, significant improvement in NAPLAN results are a result of the increase in academic rigour at the College.

 2017 saw the introduction of the German CLIL program in which students study a rigorous language program which includes two subjects being taught in German as well as a German Language subject.
-The College benefitted from significant support from the Goethe Institute to develop this program.
-Year 7 students study Science and Humanities in the German Language.
+The College benefited from significant support from the Goethe Institute to develop this program.
+Year 7 students study science and humanities in the German language.

 In 2016 a rigorous subject completion policy was introduced throughout the College.